Share:

 Tool Most Liked Features Most Disliked Features

-– Customizable reports tailored to business needs.
+– Customizable reports tailored to specific business needs.

 – Real-time data visualization for immediate decision-making.

-– User-friendly interface with Google product integration.
+– User-friendly interface with strong integration with other Google products.

 – Valuable for online businesses in strategizing and improving operations.